Anushka-codergirl/WorkoutWise/README.md

+# Workout Wise
-# Node + Express Service Starter
+Tech Stack: Node + Express + Gemini API

-This is a simple hello world express.js server.

-## Getting Started

-Previews should run automatically when starting a workspace.
-Run the `Show Web Preview` IDX command to see the preview.
+This AI app has to do with working out.
+Upload a picture of your workout, exercise, or piece of gym equipment to get more specific details!

+The outcome is also available for download as a PDF.